Outta' the Woods

 South of State Road 70 this year, that weekend was Feb.
 22-23.
 In the rest of the state, that weekend falls on March 8-9.

 Only those under 16 years old are allowed to harvest a turkey while supervised by an adult, 18 years or older.
 On private land, no license or permit is required of the youth or supervising adult, unless the adult plans to help “call-in” the bird or otherwise participate in the hunt.
 In that case, he or she will need a hunting license and turkey permit.

 Forty-nine of the 78 participating WMAs require a youth spring turkey quota permit, and if the adult supervisor is going to attempt to call in a bird on any of the 78 WMAs, he or she also will need a management area permit in addition to a hunting license and turkey permit.

-For safety reasons, the FWC passed another rule last season that limits the methods of take allowed during spring turkey hunts on WMAs.
-The rule restricts firearms to shotguns and muzzleloading shotguns only, using shot no larger than No. 2.
-All legal bows and crossbows can also be used, but all rifles, pistols, buckshot and slugs are prohibited during spring turkey hunts on WMAs.
+During spring turkey season on WMAs, firearms are restricted to shotguns and muzzleloading shotguns only, using shot no larger than No. 2.
+All legal bows and crossbows (on most areas) can also be used, but all rifles, pistols, buckshot and slugs are prohibited during spring turkey hunts on WMAs.

 This rule does not apply, however, to private property, where any legal rifle, shotgun, muzzleloader, crossbow, bow or pistol can be used to take turkeys.

 One of the most coveted and sought-after game species in Florida is the Osceola turkey, also known as the Florida turkey.
 This unique bird is one of five subspecies of wild turkey in North America.